mike1234-pixel/city-walks/README.md

 The user also has the option to reset their password using their old password by sending a post request to **/reset-password** with their email, old password and new password.

 Finally, if the user has forgotten their password they can reset their password without their old password by submitting their email to **/forgot-password**.
 They will be sent an email containing a link to an html view.
-Their password is confirmed to be there's and in the view **forgotpassword.html** they can submit their email and a new password.
+Their password is confirmed to be theirs and in the view **forgotpassword.html** they can submit their email and a new password.
 Their account will then be found and their password replaced.

 ## forumApi.js